cablelabs/micronets-gw/README.md

 where "{ver}" is the version number built above with the `make` command. (e.g. "micronets-gw-1.0.28.deb")

-See [the "Dependencies" section of the micronets-gw README](micronets-gw-service/README.md#Dependencies) for details on installing the micronets-gw-service dependancies.
+See [the "Dependencies" section of the Micronets Gateway Service README](micronets-gw-service/README.md#Dependencies) for details on installing the gateway service dependancies.

 Once the Micronets Gateway service is installed, the `/etc/network/interfaces` file needs to be customized for your setup.
 [An example interfaces file can be found in filesystem/opt/micronets-gw/doc](filesystem/opt/micronets-gw/doc/interfaces.sample).
 Changes to this file require restart of the networking service (e.g. `sudo /etc/init.d/networking restart`).
 As this is not always reliable/tested (currently), a system restart is recommended after changing the interfaces file.